 Below is the first trailer of the game running on the New Nintendo 3DS:

-Today’s Japanese Nintendo Direct video revealed The New Nintendo 3DS & 3DS LL; the latest model of the 3DS hardware includes features such a second analog stick (the “C-stick”) and two new trigger buttons.
+Today’s Japanese Nintendo Direct video revealed The New Nintendo 3DS & 3DS LL; the latest model of the 3DS hardware includes features such a second analog stick (the “C-stick”) and two new trigger buttons (shown below).

-As you can see below, the A, B, X & Y buttons have also been colored like the traditional SNES controller in Japan.
-The “ZR” and “ZL” buttons are situated next to the R & L triggers on the top/back of the system.
+As you can see in the image above, the “ZR” and “ZL” buttons are situated next to the R & L triggers on the top/back of the system.
+The face buttons – A, B, X & Y – have been colored like the traditional SNES controller buttons in Japan (shown below).

 Finally, the New Nintendo 3DS and 3DS XL will be Amiibo-friendly, so the new line of Nintendo-branded figures that interact with games will also be a part of the 3DS moving forward.